Dimillian/HyperYapper/PRIVACY.md

 - ✅ No data collection or mining
 - ✅ Automatic media deletion after posting

 **Note on Threads Media**: The only exception to our no-server-storage policy is temporary image hosting for Threads posts.
 This is required because Threads needs publicly accessible URLs for media attachments.
-Images are automatically deleted after posting and are never analyzed or stored permanently.
+Images are automatically deleted immediately after successful posting and are never analyzed or stored permanently.

 Your privacy is not a feature we added – it's the foundation of how HyperYapper was built.